 I returned to Fogo Island Inn, where I spent the night and checked an item off my bucket list.
 I had wanted to see the spectacular architectural design of Fogo Island Inn, but having access to a room there made my whole adventure even better.
 You may say it’s costly to spend some time here, and I agree.
 Let me break it down for you.
 As a guest, you don’t need to worry about parking, your tour guide, your meals, or your tips, and included in the price of the stay – minus the alcohol that you consume.
 Fogo Island Inn isn’t like other hotels.
 Their guides and room attendants, when you check-in, are paid, but they give like volunteers.
 They are top-notch assets to this establishment, talented, knowledgeable, warm, and friendly.
 Fogo Island Inn is very special.
 One last tidbit about the hotel is that it is a not-for-profit organization.
 Below, I’ve added a few more photos of the hotel and the area!

-The dinner was a piece of art in itself, the impeccable service, presentation of each course had a different agenda for the evening.
-While this evening took place in a well balanced and modern decore dining room that was dressed with extra-large chandeliers and floor to ceiling windows.
+The dinner was a piece of art in itself, the impeccable service, presentation of each course had a different plan for the evening.
+While this evening took place in a well balanced and modern decore dining room that dressed with extra-large chandeliers and floor to ceiling windows.

 Irene began to organize a theatre presentation with local kids.
-Success struck, and after expenses were accounted for.
+Success struck, and after expenses accounted, a profit in their pockets.
 There was shared funding left, and all of the kids gave back their shares.

 Irene moved up and rented a safe space, and started adding more productions.
 Kids participated, the theatre became more successful, local youth had something to do, and the elders went to watch the plays.